blazium-engine/blazium-docs/getting_started/step_by_step/scripting_languages.rst

 throughout an entire game, as you can write other parts in GDScript or C#.

-When working with GDExtension, the available types, functions, and properties closely resemble Godot's actual C++ API.
+When working with GDExtension, the available types, functions, and properties closely resemble Blazium's actual C++ API.

 Summary
 -------